Sound of Young Talents

 Cherilynne

-Cherilynne Wang is a Taiwanese recorder player currently studying at the Conservatorium van Amsterdam.
-She is in her second year of undergraduate studies with teachers Jorge Isaac and Hester Groenleer.
+After four years of teaching in Taiwan, Cherilynne rediscovered her passion for performance and creation.
+This led her to study at the Conservatorium van Amsterdam with Jorge Isaac and Hester Groenleer.
 Her musical interests include early music, contemporary repertoire, and ensemble playing.